webdevankur/Product_Landing_Page_Project_-7/README.md

 ## What have i learned in this Project
 •	CSS Flexbox

-•	Background image and its properties
+•	nth-child Selector

-•	picking color from an image to implement on my website
+•	CSS positions

 •	Button customization